giannilmbd/dynare/doc/manual/source/the-model-file.rst

     dynare_sensitivity(identification=1, morris=2);

-in the Dynare model file triggers identification analysis using analytic derivatives as in *Iskrev (2010)*, jointly with the mapping of the acceptable region.
+in the Dynare model file triggers identification analysis using analytic derivatives as in :cite:t:`Iskrev:2010`, jointly with the mapping of the acceptable region.

 The identification analysis with derivatives can also be triggered by